DariusKos/Cambridge_Climate_Dashboard/README.md

 - **Trends**: continuous metrics use ordinary least squares; count metrics (days per year) use Negative Binomial regression with a log link so projections stay non-negative.
 Linear vs. quadratic is chosen by AIC, only preferring quadratic when it improves AIC by at least 2.
+There is **no** underlying climate modelling, just a mathematical prediction of the trend.
 - **Incomplete years**: years with fewer than 340 daily observations are shown in striped grey and excluded from trend fits.
 - **SPEI**: potential evapotranspiration is estimated with the Hargreaves